Take a guided tram tour of the holiday lights on Jekyll Island during Holly Jolly Jekyll.

 Make holiday crafts

 Try your hand at everything from making wreaths to glass blowing at craft-focused holiday workshops.
-Hills & Dales Estate in LaGrange hosts adult gingerbread and wreath-making classes as well as a free children’s celebration where little ones can ice holiday cookies, craft ornaments, and spend time with Santa.
+Hills & Dales Estate in LaGrange hosts adult gingerbread and wreath-making classes as well as a children’s celebration where little ones can ice holiday cookies, craft ornaments, and spend time with Santa.
 Take a holiday tour of the home to enjoy all of the festive decorations inside and outside.

 You can even make a custom glass ornament or dinner platter at Blown Studios in Savannah.

 Shop for gifts

 Shop for the perfect gift at holiday markets across the state, like Helen’s Christkindlmarkt, where local vendors sell everything from candles and ornaments to sweet treats and hot apple cider.

 Savannah’s Christmas Market brings a traditional European market to life in the city’s Plant Riverside District, complete with a kid’s area for ornament decorating, wreath making, and other festive activities.

 At the Georgia Festival of Trees in Atlanta, find amazing decorations for your home and lots of fun activities for the whole family.

 Other can’t-miss markets include the Back to Nature Holiday Market in Roswell, featuring handmade and eco-friendly gifts like jewelry, candles, and bath products; and Madison’s Shop, Sip & Stroll that highlights the city’s independent businesses with retail promotions, refreshments and live music.
 The Holiday Open House in Thomasville is a must-shop for its festive atmosphere and chance to win gift certificates for even more shopping fun.